czhc/czhc.github.io/collections/_posts/2022-01-03-fix-mysql2-bundler-homebrew.md

 Using mysql_config at /usr/local/bin/mysql_config
 ```

-The default installation path of homebrew mysql libs are not discovered by mysql2: `Don't know how to set rpath on your system, if MySQL libraries are not in path mysql2 may not load`
+The default installation path of homebrew `mysql` libs are not discovered by mysql2: `Don't know how to set rpath on your system, if MySQL libraries are not in path mysql2 may not load`

-## Fix
+## How to Fix

 1. Check current `mysql` installation path: